The Petroglyph Museum

 The Petroglyph Museum is a museum in Gobustan, Azerbaijan.

 Design and construction

 The construction of museum was financed by Azerbaijani Ministry of Culture in 2010.
-The museum was designed and constructed by Latvian "El Studio" Ltd. The museum was opened on 26 December 2011 by Ilham Aliyev.
+The museum was designed and constructed by Latvian "El Studio" Ltd. The museum was opened on 26 December 2011 by President Ilham Aliyev.

 Building

-The museum's exhibition hall consists of various sections.
-The section "Gobustan: UNESCO World Cultural Heritage" provides information about 200 similar monuments around the world.
+The museum's exhibition hall is divided into several sections.
+One of these, "Gobustan: UNESCO World Cultural Heritage," offers information about 200 similar monuments worldwide.

-The museum has a 3D cinema hall for 45 seats.
-It is equipped with 7 sound amplifiers, monitors and projectors.
+The museum also features a 3D cinema hall with 45 seats, equipped with 7 sound amplifiers, monitors, and projectors.

 Collections

 The museum’s permanent exhibition includes 12 rooms which displays and highlights the significance of the history of Gobustan petroglyphs.

 Awards

 The museum received a special European Museum Forum award in 2013.